TooTallNate/NodObjC/README.md

 `NodObjC` exposes the Objective-C runtime to [Node.js][] in a high-level, easy to use fashion.
-It uses the `BridgeSupport` files to dynamically generate an API from an Objective-C "Framework", and uses `node-ffi` to dynamically interact with the Objective-C runtime.
+It uses the `BridgeSupport` files to dynamically generate an API from an Objective-C "Framework", and uses the node `ffi` module to dynamically interact with the Objective-C runtime.

 Essentially, `NodObjC` is similar in nature to the other popular Objective-C